 “Why is it that humans never think about their wrongdoings, and only blame others?”

-The South Korean drama, released in 2019 and directed by Oh Choong-hwan [known for: While You Were Sleeping], is centered around the lavish womb of Jang Man-wol’s (Lee Ji-Eun) hotel for ghosts in central Seoul, only visible to those tiptoeing on the severed edge of death.
-The devilishly alluring – yet intimidating – owner is chained to the morphing walls of the building, breathing anew when fresh guests stumble in to fulfil the dreams of their lost lives.
+Hotel del Luna (2019), the South Korean supernatural romantic series, is centered around the lavish womb of Jang Man-wol’s (Lee Ji-Eun) hotel for ghosts in central Seoul, only visible to those tiptoeing on the severed edge of death.
+The devilishly alluring and intimidating owner is chained to the morphing walls of the building, breathing anew when fresh guests stumble in to fulfil the dreams of their lost lives.

 KissAsian, Rakuten Viki, Netflix